 Pledges:

-Supporting small companies - such as:
+Supporting small and local companies - such as:

 Supporting local Charities - such as: